 Some advice: if you take a cab, make sure you remember the licence plate (ex.
 IS 01 LUU) and maybe the company name (It should be written on the car; ex.
 Lux Taxi, Euro Taxi etc).
 It’s easier if you forget something in there etc.

-At the same time, you can go for an Uber ride.
+At the same time, you can go for an Uber or Bolt ride.
 Set your location (Iasi Airport) and where you want to go ( ex.
 Cămin C5, cămin T8 – student dorms).
 This method is cheaper and safer and also more comfortable.